 Public Schools Are Not Failing

 Creating instability in schools and districts by refusing to fund class size mandates is just the latest example of a long-term campaign to cultivate the belief that public schools are failing.
-A recent article details the rise in rhetoric that American public schools are failing.
+An article from Washington Post details the rise in rhetoric that American public schools are failing.
 “A quick search on the Google Books Ngram Viewer indicates that the likelihood of encountering the phrase ‘failing schools’ was 100 times greater in 2008 than it was in 1975.”
 Of course, some schools do indeed struggle.
 Rising economic inequity and institutional racism contribute to multiple challenges not easily addressed in the classroom.
 Children from low-income families need more social support than we currently provide in most schools.
 Poverty is strongly correlated with below average academic achievement.

 Privatization is not the answer to fixing these issues.
 “Disruption, which is so highly lauded in the private sector, is exactly what those schools don’t need.
 Instead, what they need is courageous policy addressing issues like school integration and compensatory funding.”
 All of this is a pattern of privileging private and privatized entities over existing available public institutions that are the best, most equitable means we have of delivering resources to citizens.